rockstor/rockstor-doc/disk_pool_ops.rst

 A *pool* can be deleted as long as it is empty, i.e., there are no *shares* remaining in it.

-Go to the Storage tab of the web-ui and click on *Pools* in the left sidebar to enter the *Pools* view.
+Go to the Storage tab of the Web-UI and click on *Pools* in the left sidebar to enter the *Pools* view.
 In the displayed table of pools, click on the **trash** icon corresponding to the pool to delete it as shown below.